This topic describes the terms commonly used in Alibaba Cloud Elasticsearch.

 The number of nodes that a cluster can contain is not limited.
 If no Elasticsearch nodes are running in your network, after you start a node, a single-node cluster named elasticsearch is created.

 A document is a basic information unit that can be indexed.
-It is like a row in a table of a relational database.
+It is similar to a row in a table of a relational database.
 For example, you can create a document for a customer or commodity.
 A document is a JSON object.
 The number of documents that are stored in an index is not limited and these documents must be indexed.

 An index can be divided into multiple shards.
-You can divide a large index into shards and then distribute these shards among nodes to support distributed search.
-Before an index is created, the number of shards for the index must be specified.
-After an index is created, you cannot change the number of shards for the index.
+These shards can be distributed among different nodes to support distributed searches.
+When you create an index, you must specify the number of shards for the index.
+After the index is created, you cannot change the number.

 Data recovery (or data redistribution) is the process of redistributing shards for a node.
-This guarantees the integrity of data when the node joins or leaves a cluster, or when the node recovers from a failure.
+This ensures the integrity of data when the node joins or leaves a cluster, or when the node recovers from a failure.

 A gateway is used to store snapshots of indexes.
-By default, an Elasticsearch node stores all the indexes in its memory.
+By default, a node stores all the indexes in its memory.
 When the node memory is full, the node stores the indexes in local disks.
-When an Elasticsearch cluster is rebooted, its indexes are restored from the snapshots stored on the gateway.
+When an Elasticsearch cluster is rebooted, its indexes are restored from the snapshots that are stored on the gateway.
 Restoring indexes from snapshots is faster than reading indexes from local disks.
 Elasticsearch supports multiple types of gateways, including the local file system (default), distributed file system, Hadoop Distributed File System (HDFS), and Alibaba Cloud Object Storage Service (OSS).

 discovery.zen is an automatic node discovery mechanism.
-Elasticsearch is a peer to peer (P2P) system that broadcasts to discover nodes.
+Elasticsearch is a peer to peer (P2P) system that sends broadcasts to discover nodes.
 Nodes communicate with each other by using multicast and P2P technologies.

 Transport refers to the method that is used by an Elasticsearch cluster or the nodes in the cluster to communicate with clients.
 By default, TCP is used.
-You can integrate plug-ins into Elasticsearch to use other protocols, such as HTTP over JSON, Thrift, Servlet, memcached, and ZeroMQ.
+You can integrate plug-ins into Elasticsearch to use other protocols, such as HTTP over JSON, Thrift, Servlet, Memcached, and ZeroMQ.